Taka Hirose

-Takashi "Taka" Hirose (Japanese: タカ・ヒロセ (広瀬 隆), born 28 July 1967 in Mizuho, Japan) is a Japanese musician and chef who is the current bass guitarist for the rock band Feeder.
+Takashi Hirose (Japanese: タカ・ヒロセ (広瀬 隆), born 28 July 1967) is a Japanese musician who is the current bass guitarist for the rock band Feeder.

 Biography

 Hirose began playing bass at the age of 14 in secondary school and played in several jazz and metal bands during his school years.
 After leaving school, he moved to Tokyo and worked for guitar manufacturing specialists ESP as well as working at night in a downtown bar.

 In 1992 Hirose moved to London to study graphic design.
 After moving to London, Hirose planned to continue his musical activities, and answered an advertisement in the local Loot magazine from Grant Nicholas and Jon Lee, who were searching for a bassist in their new band, which would later become Feeder.
-A few days later, Hirose met Lee at Camden Station and they went back to Nicholas' house where the band was officially formed.
+A few days later, Hirose met Lee at Camden Station and they went back to Nicholas' house (63C St Augustines Road) where the band was officially formed.